Armin1723/storyvord-task/README.md

 # Storyvord - Task

 ## Description
 Storyvord - Task is a web application cloned from a Figma file.
-It provides a platform for managing tasks efficiently.

 ## Installation
 To install the project locally, follow these steps: